 Place each ball into a lightly oiled container.
 Size the container so that the dough has some room to grow.
 You don’t want to use a completely airtight container, but a basic seal is fine.
 Place the dough in the fridge for one-to-three days.
 I’ve had it in the fridge for up to six days, and it was still fine.

 I typically remove the doughs from the fridge before I go to bed, and then first thing in the morning, I shape the dough.
 I’ve found that in my approximately 67°F kitchen, it’s fine.
 If your kitchen is much warmer than that or particularly humid, you can take the dough out sooner relative to when you shape it.
 The key is for the dough to have warmed up fully by the time you shape it.
 If you’re pressed for time, three-to-five hours at room temp should be enough time for the dough to warm up fully from the fridge (you may be able to get away with just two hours in a warm kitchen or if the dough has been in the fridge for a couple of days already).

 When the dough is ready for shaping, get a tea towel, and cover it lightly with rice flour, and put the towel aside for now.
 Place the dough on your bare work surface, flatten it, and then fold it in half and flatten it again.
 Pinch the seam closed, and roll the dough on your work surface until it reaches 12 inches in length.
-If you do a poor job of shaping it, don’t worry, you can re-ball and start over without much worry, because, you didn’t use bench flour.
+If you do a poor job of shaping it, don’t worry, you can re-ball, wait 15 minutes or so for the gluten to relax somewhat, and start over shaping without much worry, because, you didn’t use bench flour.-->

 Proceed to roll the shaped dough in a small baking sheet full of sesame seeds, if you’d like to use sesame seeds (optional), and then place the shaped dough on a flour sack towel, and fold over the towel to cover the dough.
 The hoagie dough will need to rise after it’s shaped for two-to-three hours.